Skip to content

 The 10-mile Historic Battlefield Trail is a key piece of the developing Caracara Trails network, a 428-mile system of trails designed to support and promote healthy lifestyles, active transportation and outdoor tourism across the Lower Rio Grande Valley.
 The border region, rich in Mexican-American culture and world renowned nature and wildlife, is popular with visitors, including “Winter Texan” retirees and birdwatchers drawn to the avian migratory zone.

-TRAIL OF THE MONTH: Texas’ Historic Battlefield Trail (November 2020)
+Related: Texas’ Historic Battlefield Trail

 Brays Bayou Greenway